 So no, I don’t shy away from vegetables on keto.
 In fact, I highly recommend plenty of above-ground vegetables and even berries for an optimally varied, nutrient-dense keto diet.
 And let’s not forget that big-ass salads are an excellent vehicle for the healthy fats that keto eaters love.

-So, what about the fat?
-With fat comprising up to 75% of keto energy sourcing, you can bet we’re talking about more than lettuce.
-This salad is no side dish for sure.
-I get a large portion of my fat intake from it every day—keto weeks included.
-With a whole avocado, a generous chunk of Emmental cheese (my favorite cheese when I’m in ketosis), and a hefty (i.e. jaw-dropping) dose of my own PRIMAL KITCHEN® Caesar Dressing with all the rich goodness of avocado oil, I literally call this my fat bomb salad.
+This salad we’re talking about today is no side dish for sure.
+With a whole avocado, a generous chunk of Emmental cheese (my favorite cheese when I’m in ketosis), and a hefty helping of my own Primal Kitchen® Caesar Dressing with all the rich goodness of avocado oil, this salad is the perfect meal for any keto eater.
 See if it won’t make you a keto salad believer.

-Lettuce (I prefer a mix of romaine and dark leafy greens.)
+2-3 cups of greens (I prefer a mix of romaine lettuce and dark leafy greens)